 This is not so much to do with the device you are using, but how you use it.
 Smartphones are designed to be quick and easy to use and this is how we normally use them.

-Why Use a Camera vs Phone?
+Why Use a Phone Camera vs Digital Camera?

 Hopefully, the two lists above will help you decide what you think about the phone vs camera question.

-Much of the choices you make about photography equipment will relate to your lifestyle and budget.
+Many of the choices you make about photography equipment will relate to your lifestyle and budget.
 Some people are quite convinced that their iPhone takes better pictures than a camera.
 Others are more concerned with the lack of image quality that smartphones produce.